Resolutions Fail Me

 None of these individual milestones should take more than five to thirty hours of work in a month (or roughly 730 hours a year), that’s not that bad!
 A few sessions of devoted work should have me knocking out my monthly goals without breaking a sweat.

 Time Marches On

 The reason I decided to format my 2018 Master Plan around one valuable goal each month is that I am a victim of time.
 I talk about it a bit more in my 2018 thumbnail calendar post, but essentially, I have a horrible concept of time.
 I am often startled when I find myself in a new month, and my big goals keep getting pushed forward as a result.
-Subscribe to get access to 40+ pages of printables, brush lettering worksheets, video tutorials, and more!
+Subscribe to get access to 40+ pages of printables, brush lettering worksheets, and more!

 Enter the Fox Den Resource Library

 If I have one preplanned goal laid out at the beginning of the year in my 2018 Master Plan, then I will be able to keep an eye on those slippery goals and grab them before the month disappears behind me.
 Like I said before, none of these goals will consume my month.
 Because they are not massive goals, I find it easy to say, “later” and focus on more pressing business.
 Keeping them safely tucked in my 2018 Master Plan gives me a point of reference as well as a deadline for each one, so I don’t slip.